alexasheldon/blackjack-rl/README.md

 Coverage hard: 0.909, soft: 0.535
 Agreement hard: 0.906, soft: 0.790
 ```
 which indicates that overall, my agent won 41.3% of the time out of 50,000 episodes and the average return on a bet of 1 was -0.07.
-This means that on average, it lost 7 cents per round, which is not bad by any means.
+This means that on average, it lost 7 cents per round.
 The typical win percentage of someone playing the basic strategy is estimated to be around 42-45% (different sources provide varying answers, likely due to slight difference in environment, but most are within this range), and that includes having the option to use Double/Split/Insurance.

 Coverage shows the proportion of states that were explored, and agreement is the proportion of covered states that have the same policy as the basic strategy.
+Here we had high coverage and agreement for hard, while having lower coverage (due to valuation method likely, see note below) and lower agreement.
+It is a bit rarer to see soft hands since they require drawing an Ace and not making use of, which makes sense that it may not be as congruent with basic strategy in those.

 ## Visualizations / Technical Blog
 ### Final Policy Heatmap
 The final policy heatmap shows the agent's learned strategy for both hard and soft hands.
 The heatmap indicates whether the agent prefers to "hit" or "stand" in different game states.
 It also shows a comparison between the policy it lands on and the known strategy of Blackjack.

-*Something to note is that the nature of the environment created means that we will only explore soft values between 12 and 14 (inclusive) when running the Q-agent.
+*Note: The nature of the environment created means that we will only explore soft values between 12 and 14 (inclusive) when running the Q-agent.
 This is due to how scoring/valuation is handled with the aces.*

 ![Final Policy Heatmap](policy_final.png)